1. Introduction

 2. Build and Install MacPorts

 MacPorts uses autoconf and makefiles for installation.
 These commands will build and install MacPorts to /opt/local.
-You can add the --prefix option to ./configure to relocate MacPorts to another directory if needed.
+You can add --prefix to ./configure to relocate MacPorts to another directory if needed.

-3. (Optional) Configure MacPorts to use port information from Subversion
+3. (Optional) Configure MacPorts to use port information from Git

 Change it to point to the working copy you checked out:

-Now MacPorts will look for portfiles in the working copy.
+Now MacPorts will look for portfiles in the working copy and use Git instead of rsync to update your ports tree.

 4. Environment

-You should setup your PATH and other environment options according to the following section.
+You should setup your PATH and other environment options according to Section 2.5, “MacPorts and the Shell”.

 Note